Try out the evaluation version of Bash on Ubuntu on Windows

 curl

-It is installed by default and works without any problems.
+It's installed by default and works without problems.

-Please note that communications other than HTTP, such as FTP, have not been tested.
+However, please note that non-HTTP communications such as FTP have not been tested.

 ping